PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 I have visited all 3 biobays in Puerto Rico, and Mosquito Bay in Vieques really seems to out-glow the others.
-It is really an experience you need to have, even if you have already been to the Fajardo biobay or La Parguera biobay.
-Another plus is that, unlike the others in Puerto Rico, you are (still) allowed to swim in the the Vieques biobay – which I really think it is something everyone should experience!
+It is really an experience you should to have, even if you have already been to the Fajardo biobay or La Parguera biobay.
+You can either stay over on Vieques and visit it while you are there for a few nights, or take this trip.

 OK, now lets get down to business …

-What do you get when you mix a sunset cruise, a delicious local meal al fresco, swimming in a glowing bio bay on a tropical island, and sipping Pina Coladas under stars?
+What do you get when you mix a boat ride, a good meal al fresco, watching a glowing bio bay on a tropical island, and sipping Pina Coladas under stars?
 You get the East Island Catamaran tour to the Vieques bio bay.

 East Island Excursions offers trips almost every night on their power catamaran from Fajardo to Vieques so you can experience the bioluminescence in Mosquito Bay.
 They depart from the Puerto del Rey marina in Fajardo.
 Here are notes from our experience with this trip: They ask you to arrive at the marina by 5:00pm (or so, exact time depends on the time of year).
 If you’re driving yourself, make sure you take into account rush hour traffic out of the San Juan area that will occur from 4:00pm – 6:30pm during the week.